 - In gymnosperms and pteridophytes, companion cells are absent.

 - Gymnosperms (particularly conifers) consist of albuminous cells in place of the companion cells.

 - Phloem helps in the food conductance like sugar, amino acids etc. from leaves to the other parts of plants.

 - It can also help in the transportation of proteins and mRNAs.

 - The sieve tubes of phloem give strength to the plant against cell bursting.

 - Sieve plate allows the continuous movement of sap through the sieve pores both in a forward and backward direction that keeps the cell hydrated.

 - Phloem parenchyma can store ergastic materials like resin, latex etc.

-Therefore, phloem helps in the translocation of food from the source (Leaves) which carry out the process of photosynthesis and sinks it to the other parts which are used up for the growth and other activities of the plant.
+Therefore, phloem helps in the translocation of food from the source (Leaves) and sinks it to the other parts that are used up for the plant’s growth and other activities.